-Overall I feel the Pepperstone cTrader platform is a quality choice for both beginners and advanced traders.
-When you consider Pepperstone has a low initial deposit level of $200 and a minimum trading size of 0.01 lots (on EUR/USD), it seems anyone will be catered for.
+Overall, I feel the Pepperstone cTrader platform is a quality choice for both beginners and advanced traders.
+When you consider Pepperstone has a low initial deposit level of $200 and a minimum trading size of 0.01 lots (on EUR/USD), it seems everyone will be catered for.

 What account types are available with Pepperstone?

 Depending on your personal circumstances or trade volumes, Pepperstone offers traders a choice between multiple account types.
-The two most popular forex trading accounts are as follows:
+The following are the 2 most popular forex trading accounts:

 - Standard STP account.
-Pepperstone's classic account type.
-There are no commissions charged on trades from these accounts.
+This is Pepperstone's classic account.
+There are no commissions charged on trades from this account.

-Pepperstone also offers the follows special account types that you must request to gain access to:
+Pepperstone also offers the following special account types, but you must request access:

 - Islamic forex account.
-The Pepperstone Islamic account features everything that the Standard STP or Razor accounts offer, but feature a type of administration fee in the place of swaps and commissions.
+The Pepperstone Islamic account features everything that the Standard STP or Razor accounts offer, but also features a type of administration fee in the place of swaps and commissions.